Massachusetts HiSET® Requirements

 To take the HiSET exam in the state of Massachusetts, you must meet the following eligibility requirements:

-- Age: You must be 18 or older to be eligible to take the HiSET test in Massachusetts with no qualifications.
-If you are 16 or 17, you must bring the official letter of withdrawal from your last school of attendance.
-Failure to provide documentation will prohibit you from taking the exam.
+- Age: You must be 18 years or older to be eligible to take the HiSET exam in Massachusetts with no qualifications.
+If you are 16 or 17, you can take the exam, but you must follow the process for submitting an Official Letter of Withdrawal from the last school you attended to the High School Equivalency Office at the Mass.
+Department of Elementary & Secondary Education.
+Failure to submit the documentation will prohibit you from taking the HiSET exam.
+Get more information about the process for submitting the Letter of Withdrawal.
+Information is also available on the state website.

 - School Enrollment Status: You must NOT be enrolled in any secondary school program and must not have received a high school diploma or high school equivalency credential.